 Google has many ways to extract money from you.
 The latest is Adwords Express.

-There are many PPC services that I offer within my Denver PPC management system, and about half are designed specifically to save you money.
+There are many PPC services that I offer within my Colorado PPC management system, and about half are designed specifically to save you money.

 When I say “save you money” I am referring to saving you from paying more money than you need to for the clicks you get.

 First, let’s consider what Google’s goals are.
 They want you to get as many clicks as they can get you (they do this regardless of cost or effectiveness); and to make money.
 And perhaps this is best to get you seen, so it is not an terrible thing.

 Keep in mind, getting you seen is not the same as making you money.
 There is nothing wrong with Google making money from this system – it’s a good and effective service for large and small business when used properly.
 But, I doubt their team meetings ever start with “how can we save our clients money?”.

 Google lulls you into a false sense of security by letting you set the maximum price you are willing to pay for a click, and to set a daily budget.
 So you’re safe to go in and create your own campaigns, right?

 Here is a short list of what can go wrong when you use Adwords “Express” instead of a PPC services consultant like Camrud Advertising: